Lemon drop martinis are my very favorite mixed drinks.

 I have just two limoncello brands on my local liquor shelves: Caravella and Pallini.

-Pallini is a brand I really like it and it happens to the brand that my Japanese bartender uses.
+Pallini is a brand I really like it and it happens to the brand that my favorite bartender uses.

 I’ve tried making my own limoncello and didn’t love how it turned out.